typelevel/cats-collections/README.md

 This project is intended to be a companion to the [Cats project](https://github.com/non/cats).

-It intents to be a library containing data structures which facilitate pure functional programming in the Scala programming language.
+It intends to be a library containing data structures which facilitate pure functional programming in the Scala programming language.
 Some of these are replacements for structures already present in the Scala standard library, but with improvements in safety, some are data